$25.34-$31.39 hourly / $4,391.98-$5,440.90 monthly / $52,703.76-$65,290.80 annual

 May provide training and work direction to student employees.

 An Instructional Assistant, Administration of Justice applies knowledge of the fundamentals of criminal justice public agencies' affiliated educational programs in assisting students and faculty with instructional activities and is responsible for the day-to-day operations of instructional laboratories, which include: preparation of equipment, materials, and supplies; storekeeping functions; and proper use of equipment and materials.

 Instructional Assistants in other academic disciplines are responsible for the day-to-day operations of instructional laboratories and apply their specialized knowledge to a broad range of duties related to the day-to-day operations of their academic departments.

-General supervision is received from a Department Chair.
+General supervision is received from an academic supervisor.
 Functional supervision may be received from instructional staff.
 Work direction may be provided to student employees.

 Principles of administration of justice and/or fire technology